kt9302/Geopedia/README.md

 ## Overview
 **Goal** to achieve in this web app: Integrate information about cities and display it for the user to plan travel.

 Home: Search page and introduction page in carousel.
-Search results returned by **Google geocode API**
+Search results returned by **Google geocoding API**

 Wiki: Display wikipedia results about the searched place.
 Results returned by **Media Wiki API**

 Places: Contains 4 types: dining, shopping, hiking, and lodging.
 In each type, we display the relevant places on map and also list them below the map.
-The results are given by **Google Place API** and displayed by **Google Map API**.
+The results are given by **Google Place API** and displayed by **Google Maps API**.

 Weather: Display the 3-day forecast for the searched city.
 Results returned by **Weather Underground API**.